robin-hartmann/template-js-node/README.md

 # template-js-node

-Template for creating Node.js apps with JavaScript
+Template for creating Node.js apps with JavaScript - no transpilation

 ## Features